Updated Standings For NJPW G1 Climax 31 | 411MANIA

 Updated Standings For NJPW G1 Climax 31

-NJPW’s G1 Climax 31 continued today, and the standings are updated after night four.
-You can see the updated lineup for the tournament below, per Fightful:
+NJPW’s G1 Climax 31 tournament continued this weekend, and the standings are updated following this morning’s show.
+You can see the updated standings below and read our own Ian Hamilton’s review here:

 Kazuchika Okada (2-0, 4 pts)